MarcEftimie/FPGA-textbook-solutions/README.md

 # FPGA_Book_Solutions
-My solutions to "FPGA Programming By Verilog Examples"" by Pong P. Chu.
+My solutions to "FPGA Prototyping By SystemVerilog Examples" by Pong P. Chu.

+Each exercise's waveforms can be viewed with "make test_[exercise_name]".